Skip to content

 SMS vs MMS

-Like most phones, yours likely blends SMS and MMS messages into a single, cohesive timeline, so you may not even realize that the two are different.
+Like most phones, yours likely blends SMS and MMS messages into a single, cohesive timeline, so you may not even realize the two are different.
 Receiving an SMS message can feel just like getting an MMS.
-But when you’re using text messaging for business, knowing the differences between SMS vs MMS becomes key for great team and client communication. 📱
+But when you’re using text messaging for business, knowing the differences between SMS and MMS becomes key for great team and client communication.

-We’ll explain what the two acronyms really mean, then dive into the major distinctions between SMS and MMS.
+We’ll explain what the two acronyms mean and then dive into the major distinctions between SMS and MMS.

 What is SMS?